waliuddin1105/Travel-Management-System/README.md

 <hr>

-<h2>📖 Overview</h2>
+<h2>📖 About the Project</h2>
 <p>
-  The <b>Travel Management System</b> is a menu-driven C++ project designed to automate and simplify travel-related tasks.
+  The <b>Travel Management System</b> was one of my very first projects and also my first proper fully object-oriented C++ project.
+  It helped me understand the core concepts of OOP such as classes, inheritance, encapsulation, and modular programming.
+  Through this project, I also learned how to work with <b>file handling and data management</b>, manage persistent records, and apply <b>exception handling</b> to ensure stable program behavior.
+In addition, I explored the use of <b>template classes</b> to make certain parts of the code more flexible and reusable.
+  <br><br>
-  It allows users to register customers, book cabs and hotels, and generate detailed billing receipts — all through a simple text-based interface.
+  The system provides a menu-driven interface that allows users to register customers, book cabs and hotels, and generate complete billing receipts — all through simple console interaction.
 </p>

 <hr>